BMW aims to have full-windscreen heads-up display in cars from 2025

-(Pocket-lint) - BMW has outlined its vision for full-screen heads-up display (HUD) to better augment your reality when driving in the future.
+BMW has outlined its vision for full-screen heads-up display (HUD) to better augment your reality when driving in the future.

 Unveiling the BMW i Vision Dee at CES 2023, BMW has showcased a concept in which the entire windscreen, the largest surface in the car, can be used as a HUD.